Home / Coffee knowledge / The Coffee Roasting Championship. Disciplines, process and evaluation

 What I particularly appreciated about the championships were two things:

-Firstly, the exchange with the other participants.
-Since everyone had the same starting point, there were no secrets or advantages.
-Everyone roasted according to their philosophy and blended the coffees according to their own taste.
-The atmosphere at the championships was open and collegial – ideal for exchange and learning.
+First, the exchange with the other participants.
+Since everyone had the same starting position, there were no secrets or advantages.
+Everyone roasted according to their philosophy and put the blends together according to their own taste.
+The atmosphere at the championships was open and collegial – ideal for exchange and learning effects.

-Secondly: The roasting championship is solely about taste and predicting how the coffee will taste.
-There is no jury that pays attention to showmanship.
-You only compete against yourself.
-If the coffee wasn't well roasted, you are responsible for it yourself.
+Second: The roasting championship is only about the taste and the prediction of how the coffee will taste.
+There is no jury that pays attention to the show.
+You are only competing against yourself.
+If the coffee wasn't roasted well, you are responsible for it yourself.

 philipp

-This character-building competition is emphasized by giving all participants the chance to taste the other coffees in a blind cupping after the championships.
-It was a nice moment when I stood with other participants at the cupping table and we tasted the cups, which were labeled with codes, together.
+This character-building competition is emphasized by the fact that all participants have the chance to try the coffees of the others in a blind tasting after the championships.
+It was a nice moment when I stood at the cupping table with other participants and we tasted the cups, which were labeled with codes, together.

-We agreed on which cups we particularly liked and which we liked less.
+We agreed on which cups we particularly liked and which less so.
 I had two favorites in this blind tasting: Sofia's and Raúl's.

 SCF24 Richard Blasko DSC08534 kl scaled